contentstack/bulk-publish-entries-assets/README.md

       type: 'asset_published,entry_published',
     },
-    deliveryToken: '', // deliveryToken of the source environment destEnv:'' //environment where it needs to be published }
+    deliveryToken: '', // deliveryToken of the source environment destEnv:['']     //environments where it needs to be published }
 }
 ```